baptisteCanac/meteo/README.md

 # meteo
-météo website made in html/css ,  js and jQuery
+meteo website made in html/css ,  js and jQuery